joergmlpts/olympus-wifi/README.md

 ```

 The command returns a list of all the supported commands and options in an XML
 document.
-This is a lengthy document can be saved to a file with
+This lengthy document can be saved to a file with redirection:
-redirection:

 ```
 ./olympus-camera.py --cmd "get_commandlist > commandlist.xml"